javierkno/myo-inmoov/README.md

 ### Concrete objectives

 - Design and implementation of a communication protocol between the robot Inmoov and the bracelet Myo
-- Classication of the intuitive and practical actions or movements of the human arm or hand using the Myo bracelet and its sensorisation
+- Classification of the intuitive and practical actions or movements of the human arm or hand using the Myo bracelet and its sensitization
 - Performance of a small robotic tasks with the Myo bracelet as a demonstration

 ### Methodology to be used